Welcome to humanzoos.net – the first online archive on human zoos.

 29.09.2018

-The Arte documentary “Savages – The Story of Human Zoos” (German version – click here for the French version) was aired.
+The Arte documentary “Savages – The Story of Human Zoos” (English subtitled version – click here for the French version) was aired.
 This feature film length documentary tells the history of human zoos worldwide by following the fate of six individuals who were part of human zoos.
 It is available online in French and German with English subtitles until November 28th 2018.

 September 2018